kjohnston/s3_relay/README.md

 ## Installation

 * Add `gem "s3_relay"` to your Gemfile and run `bundle`.
+* Add migrations to your app and run them with `rake s3_relay:install:migrations db:migrate`.
 * Add `mount S3Relay::Engine => "/s3_relay"` to the top of your routes file.
 * Add `//= require s3_relay` to your JavaScript manifest.
 * Add the following environment variables to your app: